lukeredpath/SqueezeSlaveMenu/README.md

 ## License

-TBC, probably MIT as long as it is compatible with the licensing terms of the squeezeslave code that this app links to (which is licensed under the GPLv2).
+This application is licensed under the same terms as the original squeezeslave library, GPLv2.